 Activity Embedded Assessment

-Worksheet: Have the students record their observations on the Make Your Own Temperature Scale Worksheet.
+Worksheet: Have students record their observations on the Make Your Own Temperature Scale Worksheet.
 Review their answers to gauge their mastery of the subject.

 Questions: Ask the students and discuss as a class: